Defending Your Driving Privileges After A DWI/DUI

 If you have been arrested for DWI or DUI, the steps you take after your arrest can hurt more than your driving privileges.
 Having a drunk driving conviction on your criminal record can limit your job options, harming your financial future.
 Making smart decisions can help you avoid this outcome.

 When underage drivers and adult drivers are facing DUI or DWI charges, they contact The Law Office Of H. Alex Fuller, PLLC.
-I am a lawyer who has practiced criminal law throughout Collin County and Dallas County for more than 10 years.
+I am a lawyer who has practiced criminal law throughout Collin County for more than 10 years.
 I am intimately familiar with the criminal process and Texas’s drunk driving laws, which I utilize to develop a strong defense against charges.

 What You Need To Know About DUI And DWI Penalties